-- Proofing and preservation of evidence: In connection with the preservation of evidence or the discovery of the medical liability (medical history, inspection of the patient's file).
+- Proofing and preservation of evidence: In connection with the preservation of evidence or the discovery of medical liability (medical history, inspection of the patient's file)

-- Criminal law (criminal responsibility of the physician or medical staff in connection with the medical liability).
+- Criminal Law on Medical Liability: (criminal responsibility of the physician or medical staff in connection with the medical liability)

-- Honorary Law: In the defense against fee claims of the physician or the non-medical practitioner as well as other facilities in the health service (hospitals, special clinics, physiotherapists, alternative forms of medicine, etc.).
+- Honorary Law: In the defense against fee claims of the doctor or the non-medical practitioner as well as other institutions in the health service (hospitals, special clinics, physiotherapists, alternative forms of medicine, etc.)